Embrace the Pivot: Navigating Life’s Changes with Grace

 I CANNOT BELIEVE IT IS ALMOST JULY.
 (Not to be dramatic or anything…) I don’t know about you, but the first half of this year flew by in a flurry of work and family life.
 Almost without notice, months had passed before I realized that my personal writing was taking a serious back seat toContinue reading “An update: thoughts on writing, leisure, and acknowledging my finite human nature”

 When I was in my mid 20’s, I had the opportunity to join a new and exciting company in the luxury cosmetics field and started the job with stars in my eyes.
-I was already working as a freelance makeup artist around Nashville by offering my services to photographer, videographer, and event planning friends inContinue reading “Starting a new job?
-You need my “secret mentor” strategy.”
+I was already working as a freelance makeup artist around Nashville by offering my services to photographer, videographer, and event planning friends inContinue reading “Elevate Your Career: Unveiling the Power of the Secret Mentor Strategy”

 A Writer’s Campaign: Laundry, Essays, and Pressing On Toward the Goal